rajeshrinet/pystokes/README.md

 ### And all this is free ?

 Yes.
 Both as in speech and beer.
 We believe strongly that openness and sharing improves the practice of science and increases the reach of its benefits.
-This code is licensed under.
+This code is released under the [MIT license](http://opensource.org/licenses/MIT).
 Our choice is guided by the excellent article on [Licensing for the scientist-programmer](http://www.ploscompbiol.org/article/info%3Adoi%2F10.1371%2Fjournal.pcbi.1002598).

 ### Ok, show me the code!